Muhammad-Mohsen/vsc-minimalist-git/WIKI.md

 I also compared the extension's behavior against the built-in git extension in VSCode and the OG, the 🐐, `Git Graph` extension.

 ## TODO
+- DONE - use https://github.com/hellopao/vscode-seti-icons/tree/master for file icons?
+- DONE - fix discarding a mix of tracked and untracked files (this is gonna be a bit of a bitch!!...not really!)
+- DONE - fix watcher debounce logic because it ignores some stuff (for example, when committing, it runs after the git add, but ignores git commit)
 - DONE - add refresh button (because I removed the onvisibilitychange handler...didn't like the way it always reset to the working tree, and the extension seemed to work fine even if it isn't visible)!

 DONE - this is what I got when in not at the root of the repo